PREGNANCY & BACK PAIN

 How common is back pain during pregnancy?

 During pregnancy a woman’s body changes dramatically.
 Pregnancy is a time of constant change in preparation for the new and growing baby.
-Postural changes, increased weight gain and the ligaments becoming more stretched are a normal progression of pregnancy and can often be the cause of pain and discomfort in expectant mothers.
+As a future mother, you want to be in the best shape possible for your baby.
+But being pregnant is more nuanced than that.
+A balance of allowing your baby to change through the stage of pregnancy.
 Almost half of all pregnant women experience back pain during pregnancy.

 What causes back pain?